dotnet/csharplang/proposals/csharp-7.2/ref-local-reassignment.md

     ;
 ```

 The `=ref` operator is called the ***ref assignment operator***.
 It is not a *compound assignment operator*.
-The left operand must be an expression that binds to a ref local variable, a ref parameter, or an out parameter.
+The left operand must be an expression that binds to a ref local variable, a ref parameter (other than `this`), or an out parameter.
 The right operand must be an expression that yields an lvalue designating a value of the same type as the left operand.

 The right operand must be definitely assigned at the point of the ref assignment.

 When the left operand binds to an `out` parameter, it is an error if that `out` parameter has not been definitely assigned at at the beginning of the ref assignment operator.

-If the left operand is a writeable ref (i.e. it designates anything other than a `ref readonly` local or  `in` parameter), then the right operand may not be a `ref readonly` local or parameter.
+If the left operand is a writeable ref (i.e. it designates anything other than a `ref readonly` local or  `in` parameter), then the right operand must be a writeable lvalue.

 The ref assignment operator yields an lvalue of the assigned type.
 It is writeable if the left operand is writeable (i.e. not `ref readonly` or `in`).